ergo-log.com

 The Japanese did not investigate how the BCAAs affected the test subjects.
 But going by the literature we have a vague suspicion.
 "BCAA may attenuate exercise-induced protein breakdown, while leucine may stimulate muscle protein synthesis", the researchers write.
 "If the finding is substantiated, the results could support the usefulness of BCAA in muscle recovery from exercise."

-The research described here was published in 2006.
-According to the researchers this was a preliminary study.
-The real thing was published in June 2010.
+BCAA supplementation reduces the post-training increase of the muscle protein myoglobin and elastase in the blood, the researchers reported in a more recent study.
 [Int J Sport Nutr Exerc Metab.
 2010 Jun;20(3):236-44.]
-In that study the researchers explain that BCAA supplementation reduces the post-training increase of the muscle protein myoglobin and elastase in the blood.
 Myoglobin is released when muscle cells are damaged; elastase is an enzyme that immune cells use to clear up dead cells.
-That means that BCAA supplementation reduces muscle soreness caused by training.
+That means that BCAA supplementation reduces muscle damage caused by training.

 Source: